-Fall is a beautiful time of year all over Frederick County, but it is truly stunning to see the changing leaves along its scenic byways.
+The season change between summer and fall is a beautiful time of year all over Frederick County.
+Nowhere is this more clear than along the county's scenic byways.
 Whether you want to fill your weekend with unique stops and exciting attractions or you just want to spend an hour taking in the gorgeous views, a journey down one of Frederick County’s two most traveled roads is sure to be a memorable experience!

 The Historic National Road just west of Middletown, Maryland

 No matter the season, the Journey Through Hallowed Ground National Scenic Byway or Route 15 is full of engaging stops that will appeal to the whole family.